Trace formulas for $\mathcal{S}^p$-perturbations and extension of Koplienko-Neidhardt trace formulas: Second order trace formulas

 Utilizing Theorem 1 from \cite{PoSu12} to each $\varphi_{k}$, we obtain $\eta\in L^{1}(\cir)$ such that

 The general case follows from the identities \eqref{SOT-Concase3-R5} and \eqref{SOT-Concase3-R6}, along with the final approximation result.
 This completes the proof. \end{proof}

 In \cite[Theorem 1]{PoSu12}, the aforementioned result was established for polynomials.
-Our work significantly enlarges the admissible function class.
-Furthermore, functions in the analytic Besov class satisfy the hypotheses of Theorem \ref{SOT-Concase3} and Remark \ref{rem:high_cont}, see \cite[Eq.
+Our result significantly enlarges the admissible function class.
+Note that, functions in the analytic Besov class satisfy the hypotheses of Theorem \ref{SOT-Concase3}, see \cite[Eq.
 2.10]{Pe09}.

 \begin{rmrk} Let $n\geq 2$.
 For $T_1 - T_0 \in \Sp^n(\hilh)$, and $f \in \A(\D)$ satisfying $f',\ldots, f^{(n)}\in\A(\D)$, $f^{[n]} \in \A(\D) \widehat{\otimes} \cdots \widehat{\otimes} \A(\D)$, the trace formula for the higher order Taylor remainder